-ISKANDAR PUTERI: Some Chinese food production companies are interested to invest in Johor’s halal-based food processing industries due to Malaysia’s widely-recognised halal certification.
+ISKANDAR PUTERI: Some Chinese food production companies are interested to invest in Johor’s halal-based food processing industries due to Malaysia’s widely-recognized halal certification.

-State tourism, domestic trade and consumerism committee chairman Datuk Tee Siew Kiong said his official visit to several halal-based enterprises in Xinjiang and Gansu, China, last month was warmly received as they recognised Malaysia’s reputation for quality halal products.
+State tourism, domestic trade, and Consumerism committee chairman Datuk Tee Siew Kiong said his official visit to several halal-based enterprises in Xinjiang and Gansu, China, last month was warmly received as they recognized Malaysia’s reputation for quality halal products.

 He said large companies were interested to team up with local food processing companies, which have halal certification, to penetrate the global halal market.